Efflorescence

 Preventing efflorescence

-- Properly cure concrete after it has been poured, this will help prevent the formation of efflorescence
+- Properly cure concrete after it has been poured, this will help prevent the formation of salt efflorescence

 - Bricks should not be placed directly on the ground to prevent water from getting into the materials